Shakir0905/Shakir0905/README.md

 ### Hi there 👋 I'm Shakir

-### I am a Lead Computer Vision Engineer and Data Scientist, specializing in ML/CV model development.
+### I am a Head of AI, specializing in LLM/CV model development.

 ### Skills set